Josavil/Josavil/README.md

 📜 I have knowledge in laws, since I studied Derecho for 4 years in UNIZAR[^2].
 ⛺ I volunteer as a monitor in Entaban (scouts).

-## I have worked and/or participated in projects such as...:

 [^1]: Desarrollo de Aplicaciones Multiplataforma.
 [^2]: Universidad de Zaragoza.